geoserver/geoserver-history/doc/user/source/data-directory/data-dir-intro.rst

 templates
 ---------

 The ``template`` directory contains files used by the GeoServer *templating subsystem*.
 Templates are used to customize the output of various GeoServer operations.
-See the :ref:`templates` section for more information about templates.

 user_projections
 ----------------

 The ``user_projections`` directory contains a single file called ``epsg.properties`` which is used to define *custom* spatial reference systems which are not part of the official `EPSG database <http://www.epsg.org/CurrentDB.html>`_.
-See the :ref:`user_projections` section for more information about defining custom projections.

 www
 ---